-Your child will receive four formal reports during the year.
-At the end of the first and second terms there will be a grade report, giving Achievement and Effort grades for each subject, along with a comment from the Form Tutor.
-In early June there will be a full final report issued, which will contain comments from all class teachers as well as grades for Effort and Achievement and a final comment from the Form Tutor.
-At the end of the academic year the examination grade sheet is issued giving the results of all the end of year examinations for your child.
+Your child will receive four formal reports during the

+year.
+At the end of the first and second terms there will be a grade report, giving Achievement and Behaviour for Learning (BfL) grades for each subject.

+At the end of the summer term, there will be a full final report issued, which will contain comments from all class teachers as well as grades for BfL, and a final comment from the

+Form Tutor.

-Parents' Meetings are in October and February, where you will be able to discuss any concerns with subject teachers face to face.
+Parents' Meetings for Key Stage 3 are in March, where you will be able to discuss any concerns with subject teachers face to face.
+If you have any queries before that time, you are able to email subject teachers directly using Firstname.Surname@parkhouseschool.com.
+If you have a more general or school-wide query, you may also contact the Key Stage 3 Leader, Mrs. Elspeth Standen, directly using Elspeth.Standen@parkhouseschool.com.